Paradores Spain - Spanish Paradors - Parador hotels

 The Easter celebrations in Zamora have been declared as of "International Touristic Interest" with processions through the streets.

-This Parador has forty twin bedded rooms, five with a double bed, six suites and one easy access room.
+This Parador® hotel has forty twin bedded rooms, five with a double bed, six suites and one easy access room.
 All the rooms have a private bathroom a telephone, internet access, satellite television, safe and mini bar.

-There is air conditioning and central heating in the hotel.
+There is air conditioning and central heating in the Parador® of Zamora.
 Other facilities include wireless internet in communal areas, currency exchange, lift, car park (limited places and no reservations), satellite television, a gift shop and a seasonal swimming pool, restaurant and bar.
 Conference facilities are available if requested.

 Distance from the nearest airport is approximately 65 kms and the nearest train station is 1 km away.